ITU-BDSA2025-GROUP11/Chirp/docs/report.md

 the database file should be created if the program is run without an existing file.
 This code was added in Chirp.Web.Program.cs.
 As a result of this the SQLite database file is regenerated on every deployment, this means that user data and cheep data is only persistent within a deployment.
-When a new feature is merged into, main resulting in a new deployment, all users and cheeps not specified in the DbInitializer-file are lost.
+When a new feature is merged into main, resulting in a new deployment, all users and cheeps not specified in the DbInitializer-file are lost.

 ## Team work (Emilie og Milja)